unisonweb/unison/unison-src/transcripts/child-namespace-history-merge.output.md

   □ #gdahjt281d (start of history)

 ```
-Notice that with the current behaviour, the history of `parent.child` is completely wiped out.
+Notice that with the current behaviour, the history of `parent.child` is completely wiped out, containing nothing from the source OR destination.
 This doesn't seem desirable.

 ```ucm